Basalt, Snowmass lifesavers honored for fast action in three cardiac arrest cases

 In addition to the Heartsaver Hero Awards, lifesaving commendations were granted to some of the first responders.
 Hegberg and paramedic David Klebes were credited with their second lifesaving actions during their careers.

-Richard Cornelius, a division chief for Roaring Fork Fire Rescue, coordinated the awards ceremony and received one himself for actions in the bicyclist’s incident.

-“Often times we don’t have favorable outcomes when we’re treating victims of cardiac arrest,” Cornelius said.

-Nationally, only about 10 percent of victims of sudden cardiac arrest survive.
-The key is a “chain of survival” that features someone picking up a phone and seeking help early in the incident, early CPR and defibrillation, and early access to advanced life support.
+Cornelius coordinated the awards ceremony and received one himself for actions in the bicyclist’s incident.
+He said the key to positive outcomes in cardiac arrest cases is a “chain of survival” that features someone picking up a phone and seeking help early in the incident, early CPR and defibrillation, and early access to advanced life support.

-“Every minute that you delay care — that’s delaying CPR, delaying defibrillation — the victim’s chances of survival go down 7 to 10 percent,” Cornelius said.
+“Every minute that you delay care — that’s delaying CPR, delaying defibrillation — the victim’s chances of survival go down seven to ten percent,” Cornelius said.
 To have three victims not only survive but be discharged with no brain injury is extremely rare, he said.

-The ceremony wrapped up with a short, powerful comment by Roaring Fork Fire Rescue Chief Scott Thompson.
+The ceremony wrapped up with a short, powerful comment by Thompson.
 He recalled that Akin stopped by the fire station a few days after he was released from the hospital last winter and told him, “The biggest thing for me is my sons still have their father.”

 “To this day, I still think about that,” an emotional Thompson said.
 “Everybody in this room has impacted three families in a huge way.
 You should be very proud and it should motivate you to move forward.”